panchul/workspace/doc/Azure.md

 ---

-A lot of blood sweat and tears went into this one, many commits were under my alter ego github account `alek8106`. https://github.com/Azure-Samples/azure-intelligent-edge-patterns
+A lot of blood sweat and tears went into this one, many commits were under my alter ego GitHub account `alek8106`. https://github.com/Azure-Samples/azure-intelligent-edge-patterns

 ---